Joseph Fred Naumann: Archbishop of Kansas City in Kansas

 John Paul II named Naumann as the coadjutor archbishop of the Archdiocese of Kansas City, Kansas, on January 7, 2004, serving under Archbishop James Keleher.
-When Keleher resigned as archbishop on January 15, 2005, Naumann automatically succeeded him.
+When Keleher resigned as archbishop on January 15, 2005, Naumann succeeded him.

 Naumann sits on the committees on Pro-Life and on Communications within the United States Conference of Catholic Bishops (USCCB) as well as the Kenrick-Glennon Seminary Board of Trustees and the board of regents for Conception Seminary.
 He is also chair of the Kansas Catholic Conference.

 On April 21, 2015, Naumann was also appointed apostolic administrator for the Diocese of Kansas City–Saint Joseph.
-He served in this role until November 4, 2015 when James Johnston Jr. was installed as bishop there.
+He served in this role until November 4, 2015, when James Johnston Jr. was installed as bishop there.
 Naumann was elected chairman of the USCCB Committee on Pro-Life Activities on November 14, 2017, defeating by a narrow margin Cardinal Blase Cupich.
-Naumann interprets Canon 915 as directing priests to deny communion to Catholic politicians who support abortion rights and euthanasia.
-He stated that he tried to persuade Kathleen Sebelius, then Governor of Kansas, to change her stand on abortion rights, and after her refusal in doing so, he denied her communion.
-Naumann's archdiocese later spent $2.45 million in support of an ill-fated proposed amendment to the Kansas constitution to remove its protection of abortion rights, which was defeated by a 59 to 41% margin.

-After sexual abuse allegations were made against Bishop John Brungardt of the Diocese of Dodge City in February 2021, the Congregation for the Doctrine of the Faith in Rome directed Neumann to open a canonical preliminary investigation into them.
-In March 2022, Neumann announced that the investigation had exonerated Brungardt.
+After sexual abuse allegations were made against Bishop John Brungardt of the Diocese of Dodge City in February 2021, the Congregation for the Doctrine of the Faith in Rome directed Naumann to open a canonical preliminary investigation into them.
+In March 2022, Naumann announced that the investigation had exonerated Brungardt.